-- All programs shall have a procedure in place to ensure the following: - Signed and updated consents are completed and filed in the hybrid record in a timely manner.
+All programs shall have a procedure in place to ensure the following:

+- Evidence that the prescriber has reviewed and obtained informed consent from the client is documented within the client record.
 (See section L for Practice Guidelines). - Labs are ordered and those results are returned in a timely manner.
-Programs shall ensure that lab results have been reviewed and filed in the hybrid record a timely manner. - Ensure there is sufficient follow up with clients/family members in keeping their appointments for labs.
+Programs shall ensure that lab results have been reviewed and filed in the hybrid record in a timely manner.

+Ensure there is sufficient follow up with clients/family members in keeping their appointments for labs.